 Please use this list to help with planning work and vacation schedules.

-- Winter Break - All Carnegie departments will be closed in observance of Winter Break.
-Winter break is December 24th through January 1st.
+- Winter Break - All Carnegie departments will be closed in observance of the Winter Break.
+In 2023 Winter break is Monday, December 25th through Monday, January 1st.

 - Floating Holiday*